MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 }
 ```

 !!!
-Warning Animated Entities with recorded animations can only be moved as children of a group
+Warning You cannot set position/rotation/scale on an AnimatedEntity with a recorded animation
-    To set positions of an AnimatedEntity with recorded animations, set the AnimatedEntity as the child of a Motion=Animated Group Entity or  Empty Object, and modify the parent in scripts.
+    To move/rotate/scale an AnimatedEntity with recorded animations in a script, give that AnimatedEntity a parent (i.e. a Group Entity or Empty Object), set the parent's Motion to Animated.
+Then you can set position/rotation/scale on the parent in a script.

 !!!
-Note Play on Start
-    To play an animation from the first frame on world start, toggle on **Play on Start**.
-Note when Play on Start is toggled off, calling `play()` in `start()` may not work.

-!!!
-Note AnimatedEntities can be nested
+Hint Recorded animations can be nested in a hierachy
-    Recorded animations can be nested within a hierarchy because an Animated Entity records its changes relative to its parent.
-This means you can animate a bee to fly around one spot, set the bee as a child of a flower, then hand-animate the flower and have the bee follow.
+    Since Animated Entity records local position/rotation/scale, entities with recorded animations can be nested within a hierarchy.
+This means you can hand-animate a wheel to rotate, duplicate the wheel, set the wheels as children to car, and then hand-animate the car to drive around.
+You can script your car to animate on cue by calling `start()` on the car and its wheels on the same frame.

 ### Interactive Entities

 <mark>TODO</mark> `interactionMode` in TS